How To Have Anal Sex For The First Time

 Even if you’ve agreed to give anal a try, don’t assume it’s going to happen the next time you’re intimate.
 Make sure your partner is ready and willing before you start fooling around, Cadell advises.

 Herbenick’s classroom research at Indiana has revealed a lot of people who try anal don’t incorporate any lubricants.
 “No wonder it hurts!” she says.
-To ensure everything goes smoothly, Herbenick recommends using a water- or silicone-based lubricant to reduce pain and chaffing—for your partner and yourself.
+To ensure everything goes smoothly, Herbenick recommends using a water- or silicone-based lubricant to reduce pain and chafing – for your partner and yourself.

 To begin, try penetrating her with just a finger, Herbenick suggests.
 (And again, don’t neglect the lube!)
 When she gives you the green light, move on to two fingers, followed by a small sex toy or your penis.
 This will help your partner become accustomed to the new sensations while readying herself for the main act.
 You could even spread these activities out over several nights to help her adjust to the newness, Cadell adds.
 Also, be sure to try various positions so you can find ones that are most comfortable for the two of you, Herbenick suggests.

 Have you followed the checklist?
-Not it’s time for the practical, here is The Best Anal Sex Position For Her Pleasure
+Now it’s time to get practical: The Best Anal Sex Position For Her Pleasure